ai4os-hub/ai4os-yolov8-torch/README.md

 |
 |-- ...
 ```
+><span style="color:Blue">**Note:**</span>  For the classification task, you don't need the config.yaml file.
+Simply provide the path to the data directory in the data argument for training.

 ><span style="color:Blue">**Note:**</span>  If you have annotations files in Coco json format or Pascal VOC xml format, you can use the following script to convert them to the proper format for yolo.